esfand/sourcelair/README.md

 sourcelair
 ==========

-Just to test the sourcelair.com IDE
+Just to learn the sourcelair.com IDE